WilliamOu/PointingDSP/README.md

     - From Window > Asset Store:
         - Quick Outline
         - SteamVR Plugin

-    - From Package Manager > Add package from disk
-        - CybSDK_Unity_2022.unitypackage

-    - Note that the CybSDK Unity package can be acquired by contacting Cyberith for the Virtualizer development package.
     - After installing all assets, restart the editor.
 Do not boot the project into safe mode so that the following steps may be properly performed.
+	- If any errors with dependencies are spotted, run Assets > Reimport All.

+2) Configure the above assets and other dependencies:
-2) Set XR to be initialized on startup via Project Settings > XR Plug-in Management > Initialize XR on Startup.
+	- Set XR to be initialized on startup via Edit > Project Settings > XR Plug-in Management > Initialize XR on Startup.
 Also ensure that "OpenVR Loader" and "OpenXR" are checkmarked.

-3) Initialize the SteamVR Input system via Window > SteamVR Input by clicking "Save and generate".
+	- Initialize the SteamVR Input system via Window > SteamVR Input by clicking "Save and generate".

-4) Run the 'universal_patcher.py' script to patch installed dependencies.

-5) If any errors with dependencies are spotted, run Assets > Reimport All.

 # Attribution
 This project is licensed under the Apache License 2.0.